quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Thus, we might also expect the spectrum of de novo mutations &mdash; that is, the frequency of each individual mutation type &mdash; to differ between genomes that carry either a mutator or wild-type allele at a given locus.
 Mutation spectra are usually defined in terms of $k$-mer nucleotide context [@PMID:32619789]; the 1-mer mutation spectrum, for example, consists of 6 mutation types after collapsing by strand complement (C>T, C>A, C>G, A>T, A>C, A>G), while the 3-mer mutation spectrum contains 96 (each of the 1-mer mutations partitioned by trinucleotide context).

-To discover alleles that affect elements of the mutation spectrum, a straightforward approach would involve comparing the rates of individual $k$-mer mutation types between groups of haplotypes at a set of candidate loci (e.g., via quantitative trait locus mapping).
+A straightforward approach to discover alleles that affect elements of the mutation spectrum might involve comparing the rates of individual $k$-mer mutation types between groups of haplotypes at a set of candidate loci (e.g., via quantitative trait locus mapping).
 However, this approach can quickly incur a substantial multiple testing burden, and since germline mutation rates are generally quite low, estimates of $k$-mer mutation type frequencies on each haplotype may be noisy and imprecise.
 We were therefore motivated to develop a statistical method that could overcome the sparsity of *de novo* mutation spectra, eliminate the need to test each $k$-mer mutation type separately, and enable sensitive detection of alleles that influence the germline mutation spectrum.